 If your 403(b) account invests in mutual funds, and you exceed either your limit on annual additions or your MEA, you may be subject to a 6% excise tax on the excess contribution.
-The excise tax does not apply to funds in an annuity account.
+The excise tax does not apply to funds in an annuity account or to excess deferrals.

 You must pay the excise tax each year in which there are excess contributions in your account.
-Excess contributions can be corrected by contributions less than the applicable limit in later years or by making permissible distributions.
+Excess contributions can be corrected by contributing less than the applicable limit in later years or by making permissible distributions